 - 30 g salted roasted peanuts

 - Thirty minutes before cooking, drain your tofu and wrap it in a clean tea towel.
 Put something heavy on top and leave pressed down for half an hour to get rid of any excess moisture.

 - When ready to cook, cut tofu into small pieces.
 In a large bowl, mix 2 tbsp of cornflour, a pinch of salt and chilli powder.
 Tip the tofu into the cornflour mixture and make sure it's thoroughly coated.

 - Boil your rice.
 In the meantime, heat a generous glug of oil in a frying pan.
 Fry your tofu for 8-10 minutes, stirring occasionally, until golden and crispy.
 When done, transfer onto a paper towel to drain any excess oil.

 - In the meantime, on high heat, stir-fry your vegetables in a separate frying pan with a little oil, until slightly browned, slightly softened but still retaining most of the crunch.
 It should take about 5 minutes.

 - To make the sauce, add 1 tbsp of oil to a small pan and add garlic and ginger.
-Fry for 1-2 minutes, then stir in a tbsp of honey and add sliced chilli.
+Fry for 1-2 minutes, then stir in a tbsp of agave nectar (or honey) and add sliced chilli.
 Reduce the heat to the minimum.
 In a small bowl, mix ½ tbsp of cornflour, 6 tbsp of water, 1 tbsp of rice vinegar and 2 tbsp of soy sauce.
 Tip into the saucepan and stir until thickened.
 This is your Kung Pao Sauce.
 Add more water to loosen if required.

 - Tip the sauce, crispy tofu and peanuts into the vegetables and stir.
 Serve sprinkled with spring onions with a side of boiled white rice.